Awards and Recognitions

 Mark Bloomston, MD, FACS, assistant professor of Surgery and director of the Surgical Oncology Fellowship Program, is one of five recipients worldwide of a 2009 traveling fellowship from the James IV Association of Surgeons based in Edinburgh, Scotland.
 The association – named in honor of the fourth Stuart king of Scotland, who was fascinated with science – was formed to strengthen ties between surgeons of the United States and the United Kingdom.
 Bloomston traveled to Scotland, Switzerland, Italy, Germany, France, Hong Kong and Australia, visiting renowned physicians in liver and pancreas surgery.

 Michael A. Caligiuri, MD, director of The OSUCCC and CEO of The James, received a $5.5 million, six-year, National Cancer Institute (NCI) grant for Cancer and Leukemia Group B (CALBG) correlative sciences studies to better understand leukemia heterogeneity.

-Clara D. Bloomfield, MD, cancer scholar and senior adviser to the OSUCCC-James received a $3.2 million, six-year, NCI grant for continued sup-port of the Cancer and Leukemia Group B (CALGB) activites at the OSUCCC–James.
+Clara D. Bloomfield, MD, cancer scholar and senior adviser to the OSUCCC – James received a $3.2 million, six-year, NCI grant for continued support of the Cancer and Leukemia Group B (CALGB) activities at the OSUCCC–James.